To read this report with pictures and maps in PDF format, CLICK HERE

 “’Not by might, nor by power, but by My Spirit,' says the Lord of Hosts."Zechariah 4:6

-Some of the highlights from the first leg of this mission included Scripture book Evangelism amongst the soldiers (pictured right) and a visit to Karkari where just weeks before this Christian village was destroyed in the name of Allah and Islam.
+Some of the highlights from the first leg of this mission included Scripture book Evangelism amongst the soldiers (pictured above) and a visit to Karkari where just weeks before this Christian village was destroyed in the name of Allah and Islam.
 Both of the churches were shot up and many homes were bulldozed.
 The same government Obama eased sanctions on recently sent an army to destroy this Christian village and surrounding civilian settlements in a brutal pre-dawn attack that sent the entire population to flight.
 Horror stories of the sick, aged or children left behind out of necessity, or lost in the midst of the chaos abounded.

 “Blessed are those who are persecuted because of righteousness, for theirs is the Kingdom of Heaven.
 Blessed are you when people insult you, persecute you and falsely say all kinds of evil against you because of Me.
 Rejoice and be glad because great is your reward in Heaven, for in the same way they persecuted the prophets who were before you.”
 Matthew 5:10-12